 Seeking the insight found from the front seat of a pick-up, Reimagine New England has a narrator - the photographer - on an extended tour to come to know the complexity of a place.
 The journey begins simply, and then, increasingly layered, reaches deeper to what is but the essence of a place, its history and culture.
 In the land and natural environment, a place in time is found.

 Henry David Thoreau in Walden – "I went to the woods because I wanted to live deliberately."

 These words, opening an actor's monologue for a segment of The Concord Conscience, have stuck with me.
 My science education had been too compartmentalized, and barriers overly present too during my stint as a biology teacher.
 I turned to photography - Nature and New England.
 Then my years as a creative specialist covering New England for an international clientele with the Liaison/Tony Stone/Getty agencies helped provide an opportunity to meander ever more freely in the possibilities of light and story, and beauty.
 With the many hours, many days and nights I spent came an ability to feel a change in the weather and to chase the light on instinct.
 Not only frugality led me to avoid putting the four corners of a room around my head at night, you can't put nature in a box, and the continuity of a forest canopy or open star-sky let my mind stay out there, the closer experience of finding the ecologist, and a Pilgrim within me.

-The book includes forty-eight images with poems, currently available only in a custom edition.
+A portfolio including the forty-eight images with poems is currently available only in a custom edition.